Security at GitLab

 • #security; Used for general security questions and posting of external links for the great discussions.
 Company wide security relevant announcements are announced in #whats-happening-at-gitlab and may be copied here.

-• #security-department - Daily questions and discussions focused on work internal to the Security Division.
+• #security-division - Daily questions and discussions focused on work internal to the Security Division.
 Can be used for reporting when unsure of where to go.

 • #abuse - Used for reporting suspected abusive activity/content (GitLab Internal) as well as general discussions regarding anti-abuse efforts.
 Use @trust-and-safety in the channel to alert the team to anything urgent.